Coffs Harbour City

 |Coffs Harbour City - All industries||2016||2011||Change|

-In 2016, there were 162 people in the who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 22,446 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 162 people who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 22,652 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Coffs Harbour City in 2016 compared to New South Wales shows that 0.6% used public transport, while 77.7% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Coffs Harbour City in 2016 compared to the New South Wales workforce within Coffs Harbour City shows that 0.6% used public transport, while 78.5% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in Coffs Harbour City and New South Wales were:
+The major differences between the method of travel to work of the workforce in Coffs Harbour City and the New South Wales workforce were: